-The most recent pension vehicle — supplementary pension savings — became effective January 1, 2013.
+The most recent pension vehicle — supplementary pension savings — became effective on January 1, 2013.
 It substitutes the supplementary pension insurance, which has been closed to newcomers since December 1, 2012.
-Participants already in the scheme can continue savings under the previous arrangement, but must stay with the existing provider.
+Participants already in the scheme can continue savings under the previous arrangement but must stay with the existing provider.
 Those willing to change providers must accept the conditions of supplementary pension savings, governed by Law 427/2011.

 Persons over age 18 and domiciled in the country, as well as members of the European Union, are eligible if they pay contributions towards the statutory pension scheme or health insurance.
 The nonnegative return condition has been taken out of the rules for pension savings.
 The state matches employee contributions with a subsidy of up to a maximum of CZK2,760 per year.

 The Czech public health care system covers all needed treatment, so the extended healthcare system is not well developed.